shang8024/QuadraticElectionDapp/README.md

 3. `cd ../client` then `npm run start`

 ## FAQ
+- **How to access different user priviledges?**
+   For admin roles, signup then login with username and password both to 'admin' (NOTE: case sensitive, all lowercase).
+It will take you to list of all users where you can whitelist them and mint nfts for them.

+   For normal user/voter, sign up and login with any username or password, where you can request to get whitelisted and access nfts for anonymous voting.

+   When a user requests the services mentioned above, the list on the admin page is updated in real time (you might to refresh the page).

 - **How do I use this with Ganache (or any other network)?**